 Is America One Continent or Two?

-It almost defies common sense to think that they are one continent based on that whole modern definition of a continent as a large continuous landmass.
-I mean, just look at a map of the globe and you can see two giant, but mostly separate land masses aka continents.
+It almost defies common sense to think that America is one continent based on that whole modern definition of a continent as a large continuous landmass.
+I mean, just look at a map of the globe and you can see two giant, but mostly separate landmasses aka continents in the Americas.

 I’m pretty sure that you could ask any 5-year old child around the world to make a circle around the big chunks of land and they are going to make two different circles for both North and South.

 Technically, North and South America ARE connected… But they are connected by a tiny stretch of virtually impassable land.
-Whereas, Europe, Africa, and Asia are connected as well, but by much broader swaths of land.
+Whereas, Europe, Africa, and Asia are connected as well, but by much broader swaths of land, when the North American Plate is quite obviously separated.

 Instead, we have to come up with convoluted reasons why North and South America are one, but Europe and Asia should be considered two… Huh?